pabloh/pathway/README.md

 op.call(foo: 'foobar')
 ```

-In this example `context` is defining `:current_user` as a mandatory argument (it will raise an error if not provided) and `:notify` as an optional config argument, since it has a default value.
+On the example above `context` is defining `:current_user` as a mandatory argument (it will raise an error if not provided) and `:notify` as an optional config argument, since it has a default value.
+Note that any extra non-defined value provided will be simply ignored.

-Both of this parameters are available as instance variables inside the operation and, also there is a `context` private method you use to get all this values as frozen hash in order to pass then along easily.
+Both of these parameters are available through accessors (and instance variables) inside the operation.
+Also there is a `context` private method you use to get all the initialization values as a frozen hash, in order to pass then along easily.

 #### Steps